PART TWO: Listening to the Words

 A student’s progress from a promising starter sentence to an essay draft depends on a similarly recursive process, a similar conversational practice, one that I, as a coach, help to make more efficient and effective — and (dare I say it?) enjoyable.
-I pose the focused questions that a student’s initial wordings prompt in me and I listen.
-More often than not, the direction a student seeks and needs comes right out of her own mouth, in a piece of language that has an attractive, authentic, curious quality.
+I pose the focused questions that students’ initial wordings prompt in me and I listen.
+More often than not, the direction students seek and need comes right out of their own mouths, in a piece of language that has an attractive, authentic, curious quality.
 The work then is to put a little inquisitive pressure on the uttered words in order to see — literally — the story behind them.
 Zinoman writes that with a joke, “every word matters.”
 The same is true of my conversations with students.
 And given the length limits that writers of application essays must abide by — 650 words for the Common App essay — every word on the page must matter.

 “By early January,” Zinoman reports, “Mr. Kaplan’s rhythm became more assured and moseying, lingering on pauses, finding extra laughs between punch lines.”
 It’s a pleasure when, after enough honest conversation and revision, clients of mine display this kind of confidence.
 It’s a sign of the sense of ownership they feel over their material.
 (The material has always been theirs, but finding it, shaping it, and coming to accept it proudly as theirs is a process.)
 My guiding role diminishes.
 They sit forward over the keyboard or notebook, reading aloud and hearing their revised sentences, noting how ending one here and starting a new paragraph there might improve the effect and more compellingly and truthfully depict their experience and what it means to them.

-Eventually for Kaplan, Zinoman tells us, “[i]t didn't matter where he performed (clubs, restaurants, even a hostel), chivalry always worked.”
-Alas, a college applicant must wait a lot longer to find out whether all of her efforts “worked.”
-Given the many components of the application and the competitiveness in the admissions adventure, a student rarely gets to know to what degree her essay worked.
+Eventually for Kaplan, Zinoman tells us, “[i]t didn’t matter where he performed (clubs, restaurants, even a hostel), chivalry always worked.”
+Alas, college applicants must wait a lot longer to find out whether all of their efforts “worked.”
+Given the many components of the application and the competitiveness in the admissions adventure, students rarely get to know to what degree their essay worked.
 But to arrive at a final draft with solid belief in how authentically and interestingly it depicts oneself is to have achieved unusual success.